jduarter/flipper-plugin-interlogger/README.md

-# flipper-plugin-native-genesis-logger
+# flipper-plugin-interlogger

-A flipper plugin to display all events sent to different service via native-genesis-logger
+A flipper plugin to display all events sent to different service via interlogger

 ### Installation